 On July 22, 2011 the Honorable Norman K. Moon, a U.S. District Court judge issued a court memorandum rejecting Noreen Renier's 42-page appeal, but Ms. Renier then appealed that decision.

-But on April 18, 2012 federal Circuit Court judges James Harvie Wilkinson III and Andre Davis, and Senior Circuit Judge Clyde Hamilton once again issued a judgment order rejecting Noreen Renier's now 69-page appeal.
+And on April 18, 2012 federal Circuit Court judges James Harvie Wilkinson III and Andre Davis, and Senior Circuit Judge Clyde Hamilton once again issued a judgment order rejecting Noreen Renier's 69-page appeal.

 Their ruling was made in the U.S. Court of Appeals for the Fourth Circuit (a court immediately under the U.S. Supreme Court).
 And their order kept in place the earlier 2011 federal court judgment which found Noreen Renier not credible and having misled a federal court.
-All the rulings, and additional 2006 and 2007 judgments against Noreen Renier made in a Washington based U.S. District Court were rulings favoring Renier's principal critic.
+All the rulings, and additional 2006 and 2007 judgments against Noreen Renier made in a Washington based U.S. District Court were rulings favoring John Merrell, who then began collecting further court reimbursements, and IRS approved reliefs in 2013.
+Based on court rulings and records in federal courts, the IRS approved deductions by Merrell based on "theft" and perhaps their own records on Noreen Jean Renier.

-Thus, at this time the ruling by federal judge William Anderson who found Noreen Renier to have misled his court and not to have been a credible witness continues to stand.
-And Noreen Renier has apparently decided a Supreme Court appeal is a dead end.
+The ruling by federal judge William Anderson who found Noreen Renier to have misled his court and not to have been a credible witness continues to stand in early 2026.

-One can suspect there are now ever larger numbers of the public who are concerned that "police psychic investigator" Noreen Renier is not credible.
-Including unpaid creditors.
+One can suspect there are now ever larger numbers of the public who are concerned that "police psychic investigator" Noreen Renier is not credible, for both the findings in the U.S. Distrcit court in Seattle which reviewed her psychic work history and claims, and in multiple courts regarding her debts.